NTSC: Digital conversion

 With the advent of digital television, analog broadcasts were largely phased out.
-In the United States, NTSC broadcasters were required by the FCC to shut down their analog transmitters as of February 17, 2009, but this was later moved to June 12, 2009.
-Low-power stations, Class A stations and translators were required to shut down by 2015, although an FCC extension allowed some of those stations operating on Channel 6 to operate until July 13, 2021.
-The remaining Canadian analog TV transmitters, in markets not subject to the mandatory transition in 2011, were scheduled to be shut down by January 14, 2022, under a schedule published by Innovation, Science and Economic Development Canada in 2017; however the scheduled transition dates have already passed for several stations listed that continue to broadcast in analog (e.g. CFJC-TV Kamloops, which has not yet transitioned to digital, is listed as having been required to transition by November 20, 2020).
+NTSC broadcasters in the U.S. were required by the FCC to shut down their analog transmitters by February 17, 2009; the shutdown was later moved to June 12 of that year.
+Low-power and Class A stations and translators were required to shut down by 2015, although an FCC extension allowed some stations operating on Channel 6 to operate until July 13, 2021.
+Canadian analog TV transmitters in markets not subject to the mandatory 2011 transition were to be shut down by January 14, 2022, under a 2017 schedule from Innovation, Science and Economic Development Canada.

-Most countries using the NTSC standard, as well as those using other analog television standards, have switched to, or are in process of switching to, newer digital television standards, with there being at least four different standards in use around the world.
-North America, parts of Central America, and South Korea are adopting or have adopted the ATSC standards, while other countries, such as Japan, are adopting or have adopted other standards instead of ATSC.
-After nearly 70 years, the majority of over-the-air NTSC transmissions in the United States ceased on June 12, 2009, and by August 31, 2011, in Canada and most other NTSC markets.
-The majority of NTSC transmissions ended in Japan on July 24, 2011, with the Japanese prefectures of Iwate, Miyagi, and Fukushima ending in 2012.
-After a pilot program in 2013, most full-power analog stations in Mexico went off the air in 2015, with some 500 low-power and repeater stations allowed to remain in analog until the end of 2016.
-Digital broadcasting allows higher-resolution television, but digital standard definition television continues to use the frame rate and number of lines of resolution established by the analog NTSC standard.
+Most countries using the NTSC standard and those using other analog television standards have switched (or are switching) to newer digital television standards; at least four different standards are in use worldwide.
+North America, parts of Central America, and South Korea are adopting (or have adopted) the ATSC standards; other countries, such as Japan, are adopting (or have adopted) standards other than ATSC.
+Most over-the-air NTSC transmissions in the United States ended on June 12, 2009, and by August 31, 2011, in Canada and most other NTSC markets.